5jt/dyalog-cookbook/manuscript/03_structure.md

 In this chapter we consider your choices for making your program available to others, and for taking care of the source code, including tracking the changes through successive versions.

 To follow this, we'll make a very simple program.
 It counts the frequency of letters used in one or multiple text files.
 (This is simple, but useful in cryptanalysis, at least at hobby level.)
 We'll put the source code under version control, and package the program for use.
+Some of the things we are going to add to this application will seem like overkill, but keep in mind that we use this application just as a very simple example for all the techniques we are going to introduce.

 Let's assume you've done the convenient thing.
 Your code is in a workspace.
 Everything it needs to run is defined in the workspace.
 Maybe you set a latent expression, so the program starts when you load the workspace.